mui/mui-x/docs/data/advanced-components/overview.md

 This key removes all watermarks and console warnings.

 :::warning
-⚠️ All licenses purchased after **May 13, 2022** are _v2_ licenses.
+⚠️ Licenses purchased after **May 13, 2022** are only compatible with MUI X version `5.11` or later.

-The v2 license key is only compatible with MUI X version `5.11` or later.
+Please update your packages if you are using an earlier version.

 If this is not a viable solution for your use case, please contact sales@mui.com.
 :::